West/Central: 1225 East Cliff Dr., suite 2A, El Paso, TX 79902

 Estamos orgullosos de hablar con fluidez español y damos la bienvenida a todos nuestros amigos de habla hispana.

-This father-son team bring a combined 50+ years of experience to the El Paso region.
-They treat a variety of podiatric issues and ailments (such as bunions, calluses, diabetic foot care, fungus or fungal nails, hammertoes, heel pain, ingrown toe nails, wound care, etc.) and accept patients of all ages, including infants, children, teenagers and adults.
+Our Podiatrists treat a variety of podiatric issues and ailments (such as athlete's foot, bunions, callouses, diabetic foot care, fungus or fungal nails, hammertoes, heel pain, ingrown toe nails, wound care, etc.) and accept patients of all ages, including infants, children, teenagers and adults.
 With treatment options ranging from surgical to medical to physical procedures, patients are familiarized with the full scope of options prior to receiving treatment.

 Your health is very important to us.
-If you are uncomfortable, having foot pain or just need some general foot care, our foot specialists are available to help.
+If you are uncomfortable, having foot pain or need some general foot care, our foot specialists want to help.
 Together, we will work to help you feel better as quickly as possible.
-Please call or stop by one of our offices to set-up your visit with one of our podiatrists.For your convenience we accept insurance, cash, check, and the following credit cards: